lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 1. Describe the decisions your team made in producing your team data table.
 2. Test out whether your expectations about team historical trends are displayed in the "viz" tabs.
 3. Apply your clinical expertise to identify new information about a team patient in the "data" tabs.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:15

 ## In-Session Exercise

-As the graphic illustrates, we use the data UI to look back at team trends over the past two years - *what is*; and we will use the sim UI to look at team trends 2 years into the future to answer *what if* questions about different decisions the team could make.
-What we're doing today is that *looking back* using the data UI.
+The graphic we're looking at is a nice visual to orient us to a couple of the unique resources that *Modeling to Learn* provides.
+We use the *MTL* data user interface, or data UI, to see *what is* - to look back at trends in team data over the past two years.
+We use the *MTL* simulation UI to project team trends forward 2 years into the future so we can answer *what if* questions about different decisions the team could make.
+Today in session 2, we're *looking back* using the data UI.
 <img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">